 Mocha Clubs comprise the largest non-casino based operations of electronic gaming machines in Macau.
 In 2019, Mocha Clubs had eight clubs with an average of approximately 1,478 gaming machines in operation (including approximately 178 gaming machines at Altira Macau).
-According to the DICJ, there was a total of 17,009 slot machines in the Macau market as of December 31, 2019.
+In 2020, excluding gaming machines that were not in operation due to government-mandated closures or social distancing measures in relation to the COVID-19 outbreak, Mocha Clubs had eight clubs with an average of approximately 870 gaming machines in operation (including approximately 110 gaming machines at Altira Macau).
+According to the DICJ, there was a total of 8,906 slot machines in the Macau market as of December 31, 2020.
 Mocha Clubs focus on general mass market players, including day trip customers, outside the conventional casino setting.
 We operate Mocha Clubs at leased or sub-leased premises or under right-to-use agreements.